Driving disqualifications: New model letters on redeployment or dismissal

 - Letter dismissing an employee who has refused to be redeployed following a disqualification from driving meeting

-- Letter inviting an employee dismissed because of his or her disqualification from driving to attend a dismissal appeal hearing
+- Letter inviting an employee dismissed because of their disqualification from driving to attend a dismissal appeal hearing

-- Letter informing an employee dismissed because of his or her disqualification from driving of the outcome of the dismissal appeal hearing
+- Letter informing an employee dismissed because of their disqualification from driving of the outcome of the dismissal appeal hearing